iamdtms/iamdtms/README.md

 # iamdtms

-🎨 frontend designer 💻 IT specialist 📂 open source enthusiast
+🎨 frontend designer 💻 IT specialist

 A Hungarian IT Specialist and Frontend Designer.
 He has a strong background in various aspects of information technology and web design, showcasing his work on platforms like GitHub, CodePen and Medium.
 His skills span across UI/UX design, web development, and IT infrastructure, with expertise in tools like CSS, HTML, JavaScript frameworks and web performance optimizations.
 He is also involved in open-source projects.